 - Transfer the mix to a saucepan and add the lemon juice.
 Heat the curd on medium heat, stirring continuously, until it starts to thicken and coats the back of a rubber spatula (about 3 minutes).
 Take off the heat.

 - Stir in the butter.
 (If you have trouble getting the butter dissolved because the curd is not warm enough, briefly turn the heat back on.)

 - Stir in the ginger.
 Let cool to room temperature.

 - Add the ladyfingers to a sealable plastic bag and close the bag.
 Hit the cookies with a rolling pin until crushed.

 - Mix the crushed cookies with the melted butter until they are evenly moistened.

 - Whip the cream with the sugar to stiff peaks.
 Set aside.

-- Assemble the trifles in glasses: start with the crumbled ladyfingers, then lemon curd (~2 tablespoons per layer), then jam (about 1 tablespoon per layer), then a dollop of whipped cream.
+- Assemble the trifles in glasses: start with the crumbled ladyfingers (~1 ½ tablespoons per layer), then lemon curd (~2 tablespoons per layer), then jam (~1 tablespoon per layer), then a dollop of whipped cream.
 Repeat the previous steps for a second stack of layers.

-- Chill the trifles in the fridge for at least 10 minutes and up to 1 day.
+- Chill the trifles in the fridge for 10 minutes.